PabloIbannez/VLMP/docs/Models.rst

 	  - Description
 	  - Type
 	  - Default
+	* - epsilon_mm
+	  - Energy parameter for monomer-monomer interactions.
+	  - float
+	  -
-	* - variant
+	* - helixPitch
-	  - Variant of the model to use ('fixedCosine', 'fixedExponential', 'dynamicCosine', 'dynamicExponential', 'twoStatesCosine', 'twoStatesExponential').
+	  - Pitch of the helix.
-	  - str
+	  - float
 	  -
 	* - nMonomers
 	  - Number of monomers in the helix.